paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/libraries/serial_status.md

-# Serial Status Codes
+# Serial status codes

-Most serial commands send the an nRF5x device will yield a [command response](@ref cmd-rsp) from the device.
-This command response always contains a status field, indicating whether the command succeeded, or what the reason for failing was.
+Most serial commands sent to an nRF5 device will yield a [command response](@ref cmd-rsp) from the device.
+This command response always contains a status field, indicating whether the command succeeded or what the reason for failing was.

-The status codes yielded by the Mesh serial interface are as follows:
+The status codes yielded by the mesh serial interface are as follows:

 | Code   | Name                      | Description
 |--------|---------------------------|-------------